pharos-agent-kit/pharos-agent-kit/README.md

   }
 }
 ```
+---
+## ⭐ Acknowledgments

+🌟 Special thanks to the Solana Agent Kit team for their pioneering work in blockchain agent development.
+Their innovative approach has been a significant source of inspiration for this project.
+While we've developed our own unique implementation for the Pharos ecosystem, their groundbreaking work helped shape our vision.

+## 🙏 Credits

+We extend our heartfelt gratitude to:

+- 👥 Our amazing community of contributors
+- 🔧 Open-source maintainers of our dependencies
+- 🚀 Early adopters and testers
+- 💡 Everyone who provided valuable feedback and suggestions

+Your support and contributions have been instrumental in making this project better.

+---

-## Dependencies
+## 📚 Dependencies

 The toolkit relies on several key libraries:

-- viem for blockchain interactions
+- 🔧 viem for blockchain interactions
-- @langchain/core for AI agent tools
+- 🤖 @langchain/core for AI agent tools
-- zod for schema validation
+- ✅ zod for schema validation
-- CoinGecko API for market data
+- 🦎 CoinGecko API for market data

-## Contributing
+## 👥 Contributing

-Contributions are welcome!
+🤝 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

-## License
+## 📄 License

 Apache-2 License

-## Security
+## 🔒 Security

-This toolkit handles private keys and transactions.
+🛡️ This toolkit handles private keys and transactions.
 Always ensure you're using it in a secure environment and never share your private keys.